icon-project/multisig-wallet/README.md

 ## Multi Signature Wallet SCORE
-This document describes a Multi Signature Wallet SCORE and provides guide line and APIs of how to use this service.
+This document describes a Multi Signature Wallet SCORE and provides guidelines and APIs about how to use this service.

 ## Definition & Purpose

-Multi Signature Wallet is a SCORE that makes more than one users managing ICON funds safely.
-Multi Signature Wallet can prevent one person from running off with the icx or tokens and reduce key person risk in case one person is incapacitated or loses their keys.
-We adopted multisig wallet mechanism inspired by **gnosis**.
+A Multi Signature Wallet is a SCORE that enables more than one user to manage their ICON funds safely.
+Such wallet can prevent one person from running off with the stored ICX or tokens and reduce the risk in case of one person is incapacitated or loses their keys.
+We adopted the multisig wallet mechanism inspired by **gnosis**.

 ## How To Use
 ### Definition

 #### Wallet
-SCORE which ICX and tokens are stored in. stored icx and tokens can be used(transferred) only when satisfying Internally set conditions of wallet.
+SCORE in which ICX and tokens are stored in.
+Stored ICX and tokens can be used (transferred) only when the wallet conditions declared internally are satisfied.

 #### Wallet owner
-Addresses who have Participation rights of Wallet SCORE.
+Addresses who have participation rights of the Wallet SCORE.

 #### Transaction
-Transaction which wallet owner initiate to change wallet's state(e.g. transfer tokens or ICX which is stored in wallet, add new wallet owner, change requirements of confirmations(2to3 -> 3to3) etc).
+Transaction which wallet owner initiate to change wallet's state (e.g. transfer tokens or ICX which is stored in wallet, add new wallet owner, change requirements of confirmations (2to3 -> 3to3) etc).

 #### Requirement
-The number of approvals of the wallet owners required for the transaction to be executed.
+The number of approvals from the wallet owners required for the transaction to be executed.

 ### Logic

-First step is deploying multisig wallet SCORE.
+The first step is to deploy a multisig wallet SCORE.
 At the time of deployment, you can set wallet owners and requirement.
-For examples, if you want to use wallet which is set three wallet owners and needs two confirmations for executing a transaction(2 to 3), you have to input two parameters 1) three wallet addresses of string,  2) required '2' when deploying wallet.
+For example, if you want to use a wallet which sets three wallet owners and needs two confirmations for executing a transaction (2 to 3), you have to input two parameters : 1) fill the `_walletOwners` field with three wallet addresses in a comma-separated string, 2) fill the `_required` field with '2' when deploying the wallet.

 ```json
 {